stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): Do we need to clear the log window?
 - Answer (kveng−stat6250): I tested it.
 Even we don't clear the log window, we still can correct the errors and resubmit the program.
 -*Question* (lwang30-stat6250) : What would the log window display if you commit a syntax error ?
+- Question (dlee117−stat6250): What are the two ways that you can clear the contents of the SAS programming windows?

 [Course Textbook Chapter 3, Problem 3]